grzesiek-galezowski/tdd-ebook/manuscript/340_Test-Driving_Value_object.md

 I am impressed that the library took care of the equality methods, equality operators, and `GetHashCode()`.

-Johnny: Nice, huh?
+**Johnny**: Nice, huh?
 Ok, let's end this part and add the `sealed` keyword.
 The complete source code of the class looks like this:

 ```csharp